Atopic dermatitis: Signs and symptoms

 Eczema often starts on the cheeks and outer limbs and body in infants and frequently settles in the folds of the skin, such as behind the knees, folds of the elbows, around the neck, wrists, and under the buttock folds as the child grows.
 Any part of the body can be affected by AD.

 Atopic dermatitis commonly affects the eyelids, where an extra prominent crease can form under the eyelid due to skin swelling known as Dennie-Morgan infraorbital folds.
 Cracks can form under the ears, which can be painful (infra-auricular fissure).

 The inflammation from AD often leaves "footprints" known as postinflammatory pigmentation that can be lighter than the normal skin or darker.
 These marks are not scars and eventually go back to normal over months, provided the underlying AD is treated effectively.

-People with AD often have dry and scaly skin that spans the entire body, except perhaps the diaper area, and intensely itchy red, splotchy, raised lesions to form in the bends of the arms or legs, face, and neck.
+People with AD often have dry and scaly skin that spans the entire body, except perhaps the diaper area, and intensely itchy red, splotchy, raised lesions that form in the bends of the arms or legs, face, and neck.

 Causes

-The cause of AD is not known, although evidence indicates environmental, immunologic, bacterial and potential genetic factors.
+There is no known exact cause of AD; however, since it is classified as a multifactorial disease, it likely stems from a combination of environmental, immunologic, bacterial, and genetic factors.

+For instance, it has become an increasingly common conjecture that a null filaggrin (FLG) gene plays a sizable role in the development of AD, although further study remains necessary.

 Pollution

-Since 1970, the rates of atopic dermatitis in the US and UK have increased 3-6 fold.
-Even today, people who migrate from developing nations before the age of 4 years to industrialized nations experience a dramatic rise in the risk of atopic dermatitis and have an additional risk when living in urbanized areas of the industrial nation.
-Recent work has shed light on these and other data strongly suggesting that early life industrial exposures may cause atopic dermatitis.
+Since 1970 the rates of atopic dermatitis in the US and UK have increased three- to sixfold.
+Even today, people who migrate from developing nations before the age of 4 years old to industrialized nations experience a dramatic rise in the risk of atopic dermatitis and have an additional risk when living in urbanized areas of the industrial nation.
+Recent work has shed light on these and other data, strongly suggesting that early life industrial exposures may cause atopic dermatitis.
 Chemicals such as (di)isocyanates and xylene prevent the skin bacteria from producing ceramide-sphingolipid family lipids.
 Early life deficiency in these lipids predicts which children will go on to develop atopic dermatitis.
 These chemicals also directly activate an itch receptor in the skin known as TRPA1.
 The industrial manufacturing and use of both xylene and diisocyanates greatly increased starting in 1970, which greatly expanded the average exposure to these substances.
 For example, these chemicals are components of several exposures known to increase the risk of atopic dermatitis or worsen symptoms including: wildfires, automobile exhaust, wallpaper adhesives, paints, non-latex foam furniture, cigarette smoke, and are elements of fabrics like polyester, nylon, and spandex.

 Climate

-Low humidity, and low temperature increase the prevalence and risk of flares in people with atopic dermatitis.
+Low humidity and low temperature increase the prevalence and risk of flare-ups in people with atopic dermatitis.